English: Debate on the use of warfare

 Britain has a leading role in supplying poorer countries with the arms they need to start a war.
 Their trade is certainly not morally correct as Britain and other major arms dealers persuade countries with massive development problems, like India or Nigeria, to spend money on military equipment instead of food, shelter, health and education.
 This can be shown by a simple example: for the price of one British Aerospace Hawk aircraft, 1½ million people, in India, could have clean water for life.
 Apart from war the British Government supplies military, paramilitary and police equipment to governments responsible for sustained human rights abuses, including detention without trial, torture and extra judicial killings.
 British made armoured cars exported to Indonesia which have been used to break up protests in the streets.
 The role of the international arms trade is, in my opinion, very corrupt, whatever country is involved.
 The fears of 3rd world countries are being exploited, causing giant problems with their national debt, which in turn makes the profits of the banks of First World countries soar.

 The vast majority of wars are civil-wars, wars which occur within the boundaries of a country, these included territorial disputes, freedom fighting, rebellion against the government, religion and racial disputes.
 War has rarely, if ever, had the desired effect of the people initialising the war.
 When people fight over land or resources, the land, resources and civilisation is often destroyed.
 In the First World War much of the very fertile territory fought over was later left as wasteland.
 Vietnam irreversibly wrecked the whole population of Vietnam and US soldiers were killed by the thousands.
 Intervention by the US did not have any positive effect for any countries involved, showing that powerful intervention does not work.
 The Gulf War caused 10 billion tonnes of crude oil to be burnt, adding to global pollution levels, and destroyed sea life throughout the Gulf.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 The cost of warfare could have doubled the living standard of India and the millions of civilians radiated or gassed could have not have had to face, eternal infertility, cancers of the skin, throat, lungs, eyes and brain tumours, as well as ruined farm land which add to their poverty.
 Gulf War instances should not be regarded as worlds apart as the effects have yet to reach a climax.

 The crisis in Iraq has lately been cause for concern.
 Iraq was supposedly building weapons of mass destruction (technology which was supplied from Britain before the Gulf War) which worried many people around, just in-case Saddam became a raving lunatic and decided the planet needed a new look (I hasten to add that he is already a raving lunatic but I could not think of anything else to describe him).
 Someone appeared to be particularly concerned about the situation in Iraq, which conveniently took the spotlight off his private affairs.
 It is not correct to over hype a war in which thousands could have died, just to protect the love affairs of Clinton.
 What war will he materialise to protect his latest sexual harassment allegation?
 The situation might have been devastating, if the UN hadn’t questioned his all-out strike on Iraq.
 What is the point of a security council if nations to not agree outside the council and decide to take matters into hand.